jishudao/BeanDo.github.io/BeanDoPrivacyPolicy(EN).md

 We commit to:

--  **No Personal Data Collection**: We do not actively collect, store, or analyze any of your personal data
+- **No Personal Data Collection by Developer**: We (the developer) do not actively collect, store, or analyze any of your personal reminder data.
--  **No Device Information Collection**: We do not collect your device model, operating system version, or device identifiers
+- **No Device Information Collection by Developer**: We do not collect your device model, operating system version, or device identifiers.
--  **No Usage Data Statistics**: We do not collect your app usage frequency or feature usage
+- **No Usage Data Statistics**: We do not collect your app usage frequency or feature usage.
--  **No Crash Log Uploads**: Out of respect for user privacy, we have not integrated crash reporting features, so no crash logs or diagnostic information are automatically uploaded
+- **No Crash Log Uploads**: Out of respect for user privacy, we have not integrated crash reporting features, so no crash logs or diagnostic information are automatically uploaded.
+- **Third-Party Advertising SDK Data Collection**: To sustain the free operation of the application and provide rewarded features (such as rewarded video viewing), the app integrates the **Google AdMob SDK**, which automatically collects certain non-sensitive device and ad-interaction data (detailed under Section 3 "Information Sharing and Third-Party Integrations").

 ---